aryang0807/tiny_url/README.md

 4. Postman

 # Setting Up
-1. Clone this github repository to your local machine using git clone <repository URL>
+1. Clone this github repository to your local machine using git clone "repository URL"
 2. Connecting to Mongodb
-- go to src-> main -> resources -> application.properties and specify the values of the spring.data.mongodb.host (your mongodb host URL)
+- go to src-> main -> resources -> application.properties and specify the values of the following:
+  spring.data.mongodb.host (your mongodb host URL)
   spring.data.mongodb.port (your mongodb port number)
   spring.data.mongodb.database  (name of the database you want to put your entries into)